suxuekun/libpyiotcloud/_developer_guide/README_device_messaging_api.md

 		C. SET LDSU DESCRIPTORS
 		-  Publish:
-		   topic: server/DEVICEID/reg_ldsu_descs
+		   topic: server/DEVICEID/set_ldsu_descs
-		   topic: server/DEVICEID/reg_ldsu_descs/PORTNUM // if /PORTNUM is present, then all PORT in payload should be equal to PORTNUM
+		   topic: server/DEVICEID/set_ldsu_descs/PORTNUM // if /PORTNUM is present, then all PORT in payload should be equal to PORTNUM
 		   payload: {
-		     'ldsu_descs': {
+		     'value': {
 		       "LDS": [
 		       {
 		         "IID":  "12345",             // LDSU Instance ID.
 IID is unique within the GW